TheBenchwarmer21/TheBookaholics/README.md

 - bennettgarmon (Ben Garmon)

 ## Note for Cybersecurity Team or Individual
 DO NOT DOWNLOAD LATEST VERSION.
-We have a stable version within a tag (found on right side of screen) titled: REPLACE WITH TITLE HERE.
+We have a stable version within a tag (found on right side of screen) titled: CSCI3403 -- USE THIS VERSION.
 Download zip file and open it.
 You will still need to follow along the instructions under "Instructions On How To Run The Application Locally" as you need to create an API key but you can skip step 2.

 ## Technology Stack Used